campa-consortium/pals/source/conventions.md

 %---------------------------------------------------------------------------------------------------
 (s:keywords)=
-## Key Words
+## Keywords

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

-All key words in this standard are case-sensitive.
+All keywords in this standard are case-sensitive.

 %---------------------------------------------------------------------------------------------------
 (s:syntax)=